Best Bitcoin and Cryptocurrency Wallets

 The hard-drive myth

 As the price of Bitcoin rises, you will see multiple articles on how someone has X amount of Bitcoin stuck in a computer or hard drive that they threw out years ago and how it’s now worth X millions.
-The thing that’s lost in translation is that the Bitcoin aren’t actually in the hard drive.
+The thing that’s lost in translation is that the Bitcoin isn’t actually in the hard drive.

 When you buy a Bitcoin or any other crypto, the cryptos don’t move anywhere.
 They remain in the Bitcoin network.
 Imagine that the ceiling above you right now is the Bitcoin network.
 All you’re getting is a private key, which is simply a portal allowing you to see/have access to your Bitcoin.
 So in the cases of lost hard drives, all that’s in there is the private key, and whoever has the private key owns them.
 Finders keepers, I guess.